-It is unclear what entity or entities is envisioned as convening the MRT, establishing who is and is not an eligible stakeholder, how that evolves over time, whether the participants are remunerated or not and who funds it.
+It is unclear what entity or entities is envisioned as convening the MRT, establishing who is and is not an eligible stakeholder and how the particular participants are selected how that evolves over time, whether the participants are remunerated or not and who funds it.

 These are not trivial questions.
 It has been suggested that the MRT could be similar to the CWG itself, or the IANA ICG.
 But these are convened and funded by ICANN.
-In a scenario where Contract Co is compelled to separate IANA from ICANN, there is little reason to believe that ICANN would continue participating, or indeed if Contract Co. (and the MRT) would want and trust ICANN to play this role if the intent is complete separation.
+In a scenario where Contract Co is compelled to separate IANA from ICANN, there is little reason to believe that ICANN would continue participating, or indeed if Contract Co. (and the MRT) would want it to and trust ICANN to play this role if the intent is complete separation.